AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## The Scope Parameter

 Scope values determine the specific CAMARA services being requested by the Service Provider, subject to the SP being registered to use those services.
-The scope values must be documented in the API OAS files by all Camara API subprojects.

 ### Purpose as part of scope

-To improve interoperablitiy this document RECOMMENDS that API Working groups define each single scope value following this scheme:
+To improve interoperablitiy this document RECOMMENDS following this scheme in a request:

 `dpv:<dpvValue>#<technical_scope>`

-- `<dpvValue>` is coming from [W3C DPV purpose definition](https://w3c.github.io/dpv/dpv/#vocab-purpose)
+- `<dpvValue>` is coming from [W3C DPV purpose definition](https://w3c.github.io/dpv/dpv/#vocab-purpose).
+Purpose is not defined in the Camara API OAS files.
-- `<technical_scope>` some technical scope needed by the Camara API
+- `<technical_scope>` some technical scope needed by the Camara API.
+The scope values must be documented in the API OAS files by all Camara API subprojects.

 Example value of scope parameter in a request:
 ```text
 openid dpv:<dpvValue>#camara-api-scope0 dpv:<dpvValue>#camara-api-scope-1 dpv:<dpvValue>#camara-api-scope-2
 ```

 This document does not change OIDC definitions of scope values.

 ## Missing "openid" scope